lithops-cloud/lithops/docs/README.md

 # Build Lithops documentation

 The [Release workflow](../.github/workflows/release.yml) builds these docs and publishes them to the website repository on every release.
-The steps below are for building them locally, or publishing them by hand.
+To republish them without a release (e.g. after fixing them), run the [Publish docs workflow](../.github/workflows/docs.yml) from the *Actions* tab on `master`.
+The steps below are for building them locally.

 1. Install [Sphinx](https://www.sphinx-doc.org/en/master/usage/installation.html) and all plugins: